joshcaskie/478-marketbusters/CORRMA and SARIMA - Crypto/README.md

 Local development via Jupyter Notebooks.

-1. Large Cap Crypto Correlation: file used for testing the initial CORRMA indicator and trading algorithm with plots.
+1. `Large Cap Crypto Correlation.ipynb`: file used for testing the initial CORRMA indicator and trading algorithm with plots.
-2. SARIMA model: file used for testing SARIMA and viewing results.
+2. `SARIMA model.ipynb`: file used for testing SARIMA and viewing results.

-There are also various data files throughout this folder.
+There are also various data files throughout this directory.